shatternox/cyber-stuff/notes.md

 `ssh -t [username]@[ip] /bin/sh`
 3. Automatc meterpreter persistance https://www.offensive-security.com/metasploit-unleashed/meterpreter-service/
-4. PYTHONENV is the python environment variable, SO IF WE CHANGE IT THE IMPORT LOCATION ALSO CHANGES
+4. PYTHONPATH or PYTHONENV is the python environment variable, SO IF WE CHANGE IT THE IMPORT LOCATION ALSO CHANGES
+5. Statically linked binary is OP.
+U can use for example statically linked nmap to scan internal network to Pivot to other network.
+Useful when you are trapped inside a docker and tools are very limited.
+6. Bypass 403 with 403 fuzzer.
+7. File inside a folder but we dont own it and have no permission to write or edit it?
+If it's inside folder that we owned (example our home folder) we can, delete it.
+If there's a cronjob, we can just delete it and create malicious file with the same name.